wichmann-lab/python-psignifit/docs/basic-usage.md

 *psignifit* comes with presets for different psychometric experiments.
 Apart from *nAFC* (`2AFC`, `3AFC`, ...)
-we provide two other options:  `yes/no` which enables a free upper and lower asymptote and,
+we provide two other options:  `yes/no` which enables free upper and lower asymptotes, and
 `equal asymptote`,
 which assumes that the upper and the lower asymptote are equal.
 You find a more detailed description of the